High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Puerto Rico (PR) Test System

 \subsection{Fuel Supplies and Costs}

 The fuels considered in the PR test system are natural gas (NG), bunker (also called residual fuel oil -- RFO), diesel, and coal.
 We used the EIA-923 form to obtain data on Puerto Rico's fuel consumption for electricity production from May to July 2024 \cite{us_energy_information_administration_form_2023}.
-This plant-specific data was used to obtain the fuel consumption at the locations of all the existing thermal plants.
+This plant-specific data was used to obtain the fuel consumption at the locations of all existing thermal plants.
 Because this is historical \textit{consumption} data, it likely underestimates the possible available \textit{supply} of fuels.
 For example, historical consumption of fuel may have been reduced if some generators were out-of-service, but that does not necessarily imply a lack of available imports.
-After doing several fuel supply sensitivity studies and discussing with DOE staff, we settled on the following three fuel supply scenarios: \begin{enumerate} \item Existing (2024) fuel supply \begin{itemize} \item San Juan: fix NG and bunker to the 2024 consumption levels from EIA-923 \item Palo Seco: allow 20\% of the 2024 NG consumption at San Juan (can be trucked), fix bunker to the 2024 consumption level \item Aguirre: fix bunker to the 2024 consumption level \item Costa Sur: allow unlimited NG and bunker \item EcoElectrica: allow unlimited NG \item AES: fix coal to the 2024 consumption level \item Allow unlimited diesel at all locations except AES; since it is the most expensive fuel, it will only be used when other fuels are not available \end{itemize} \item Future (2030) fuel supply \begin{itemize} \item Allow unlimited NG at San Juan, Palo Seco, Cambalache, and Mayaguez \item Same as the existing case for the rest \end{itemize} \item Future+ expanded fuel supply \begin{itemize} \item Allow unlimited NG at Aguirre and AES \item Same as the future case for the rest \end{itemize} \end{enumerate} Note that the fuel supply for each representative day in Equation (\ref{eqn:FuelLimitConstr}) is taken as the daily average consumption (in MMBtu/day) from the May to July 2024 EIA data.
+After several rounds of fuel supply sensitivity studies and discussions with DOE staff, a set of supply scenarios was convened; it is described in Table~\ref{tab:fuel_scenarios}.

+Note that the fuel supply for each representative day in Equation (\ref{eqn:FuelLimitConstr}) is taken as the daily average consumption (in MMBtu/day) from the May to July 2024 EIA data.
 This may be overly conservative as it does not allow for shifting fuel from high to low load days.